Semi-0/Propagator/README.md

 generic arithmetic, as well as simple backtracking(amb op).

-I made a customized observer-based reactive system, which is different from the scheme implementation, and a more generic scheduler supports promise.
+Also a customized observer-based reactive system has been included for transmitting values between cells and propagators, which is different from the scheme implementation, and a more generic scheduler supports promise.
 So, both the cell and propagator could be observed by external observers,